In observance of Martin Luther King Jr. Day, please note that the Senior Center will be closed on Monday, January 19, 2026 .

 Sharon Devine is teaching the following weekly classes in the Fitness Center.
 All classes include some activities for flexibility, strengthening, stretching, and balance.
 Click on each of classes below to learn more about each class and when they are offered.

-Space is limited so register with Sharon by calling 617-454-4985
+Space is limited so register by calling 617-730-2770

 On the first Wednesday of each month from 2:00‐3:00pm the Brookline Health Department will be checking blood pressures at 11 Pierce Street.
 When you arrive, please ring the doorbell for the public health nurse.
 For more information, please call 617-730-2320

 In our monthly newsletter, Dr. Suzanne Salamon, Chief Associate of Clinical Geriatrics at Beth Israel Deaconess Medical Center, answers your general questions about aging and geriatric medicine.
-Editor’s note: If you have questions for Dr. Salamon, e‐mail them to mdeery@brooklinema.gov or call 617‐730‐2790.
+Editor’s note: If you have questions for Dr. Salamon, e‐mail them to ejwilliams@brooklinema.gov

 Click here to view this month’s newsletter column.

-We are pleased to announce that FREE copies of the third edition of “Ask a Geriatrician” are available at the Brookline Senior Center’s help desk.
-This bound compilation includes all of Dr. Suzanne Salamon’s “Ask a Geriatrician” columns that have appeared this year in The Brookline Beacon Newsletter, as well as updated articles.
+This publication includes all of Dr. Suzanne Salamon’s “Ask a Geriatrician” columns that have appeared this year in The Brookline Beacon Newsletter, as well as updated articles.
 Each professional column addresses topics and readers’ questions ranging from Abdominal Aortic Aneurism to Vitamin D usage, helping to make medical information less confusing and daunting.
-For over a decade Dr. Suzanne Salamon has shared her professional expertise and thanks to the generosity of donors and sponsors, we are able to distribute this compilation of articles without cost, and provide older adults with significant health information.
-Promoting healthy aging is an essential part of BSC’s mission. and we welcome this opportunity to provide our community with this wonderful book that encourages health and wellness.
+For over a decade Dr. Suzanne Salamon has shared her professional expertise and thanks to the generosity of donors and sponsors, we are able to share this compilation of articles without cost, and provide older adults with significant health information.
+Promoting healthy aging is an essential part of BSC’s mission and we welcome this opportunity to provide our community with this wonderful book that encourages health and wellness.